tanveery/pwa-notes-app/README.md

 ### 2. Service Worker File
 The service worker file **/wwwroot/service-worker.js** is added as a static resource.
 Besides the manifest file, a service worker is another basic requirement for a PWA app:
 ```
+// The name of the cache.
+This name (the version part) should be changed whenever there is a change
+// in the list of resources to be cached so that the browser creates a brand new cache.
 const cacheName = 'cache-v1';

+// The list of resources to be cached.
 const resourcesToPrecache = [
     '/',
     '/home',